 Create a list of stress/anxiety soothing tasks and activities, as anxiety/stress is often a trigger for these behaviours.

 Another trigger is often a lack of control in your life.
 Thus, finding healthier ways to exert control could help in eliminating the behaviour(s).

 So that’s my post, which disorder do you think best describes my behaviours?
 Have any of you suffered from, or are suffering from, trichotillomania, self-harm, BDD, OCD, or compulsive behaviours?
 Let me know in the comments section below.

 As always, leave your feedback about my post in the comments section below.
-If you want to stay up-to-date with my blog, then sign up to my newsletter.
-Lastly, if you’d like to support my blog then you can make a donation of any size here.
+Also, if you have any issues around damaging your hair then please feel free to share them in the comments section below too.
+If you want to stay up-to-date with my blog, then sign up to my below.
+Lastly, if you’d like to support my blog then you can make a donation of any size below also.
 Until next time,

 Unwanted Life readers.